- 8 cups old-fashioned oats

-- Transfer to two greased 15-in. x 10-in. x 1-in. baking pans.
+- Transfer to two greased 15x10x1-in. baking pans.
 Bake at 350° for 25-30 minutes or until crisp, stirring every 10 minutes.
 Cool completely on wire racks.
 Store in an airtight container.
-Serve with milk.
+Serve with milk or yogurt.
 Yield: 9 cups.

 Reviews forSuper Low-Fat Granola Cereal

 "Very good, a tad too sweet and also do not add fruit with ingredients to bake.
 The fruit gets too hard, add after you take out of oven.
 Also, I used skim milk, tasty and crunchy."

 "easy and you can change it up abit . i use cinnamon and vanilla or almond."

 "this is a very nice granola recepe.
 I will definately be making it again.
 I used almond flavor instead of maple."

 "Excellent.
 I just used the brown sugar and water because I didn't want to go to the store.
 Can only imagine how much better it will be with the fruits.
 I will also in the future put it it super low in my oven and let it dehydrate for several hours.
 I am too ADD to watch this and it can burn kind of quick."

 "I am always trying new healthy granola recipes and I always find myself coming back to this one.
 I have now marked it as my favorite recipe.
 I add chopped almonds and sunflower seeds to mine to add more protein.
 It's very good."